Ain’t She Sweet?

 by Susan Elizabeth Phillips

 I think that it’s safe to say that this book represents SEP, as much as any other, at the height of her powers.
-When she got in the groove with writing contemporary chick-lit, she tended towards more angst and dark overtones.
+When she got in the groove of writing contemporary chick-lit, she tended towards more angst and dark overtones.
 They were still funny, with feisty heroines and Alpha-male heroes, and very romantic with sometimes hard-won happy endings.
 She got a little lighter and a lot funnier, but her heroes tended to be a bit rapey and women found themselves (or put themselves) in demeaning and cringe-y situations.
 I’m sure they were not unusual for their time, but in this more enlightened age, they can be quite uncomfortable to re-read.

 Throughout the novel, one of the recurring themes is Annabel’s formidable and critical family.
 The reader learns to really resent them and hope they get their comeuppance and to see Annabel for the shining star she is.
 When Annabel brings Heath, the hero, who is impressive in all of the ways her family holds dear, to her 31st birthday party as her date, we wait in anticipation for them to be properly chastised courtesy of Heath and for the scales to fall from their eyes.
 Instead, something totally unexpected happens in a well-played twist.
 Brava, Susan E. Phillips.